ineffably/vibe-space-shooter/memory-bank/spec.md

 ## Enemy

+entity of type Sprite
+sprite with texture enemyRed1, enemyRed2, or enemyRed3 at random in sheet.xml
-the enemies come into the screen from the top they are randomized between the ones I listed for the assets as enemy 1, 2, and 3 they have 100 hitpoints they take damage applied from the projectile damage property they shoot down at regular intervals and randomly move right or left
+the enemies come into the screen from the top at most there are 10 enemies on the screen at once the enemy ships shoot at variables no less than 0.5 seconds apart and can only have 3 active shots at once the enemy entity texture can be randomized between enemyRed1, enemyRed2, or enemyRed3 they have 100 hitpoints they take damage applied from the projectile damage property they shoot their lasers down at regular intervals and randomly move right or left the show an animated sprite using the explosion spritesheet called spritesheet_sonicExplosion